-Finding and exploiting bespoke attacks on web applications is, of-course, exciting… but I find that performing the most simple of attacks, but as efficiently and effectively as possible, can also feel pretty damn rewarding.
+Finding and exploiting unique attacks on web applications is, of-course, satisfying.
+But I also find that performing the most basic of attacks, but as efficiently and effectively as possible, can also pose a decent mental challenge that’s equally rewarding.

 In this short post i’ll show you how writing just a few lines of code can have immense gains on web request brute-force attacks, versus using the tools you would probably reach for right now (let’s be honest, it’s Burp).